-On Xiaomi/MIUI, you are several ways to resolve this issue following this steps:
+On Xiaomi/MIUI, there are several ways to resolve this issue following these steps:

 On Oppo phones, you have several steps that can help you:

-- Go to settings > notification panel & status bar > notification center, then find the app, then activate "allow notifications" and also "priority display".
+Go to settings > notification panel & status bar > notification centre, then find the app, then activate "allow notifications" and also "priority display".

 One Plus 5

-On "One Plus" you can follow this steps:
+On "One Plus" you can follow these steps:

-Settings > device > battery optimization > select app from list > Optimize/Don’t optimize.
+Settings > device > battery optimization > select the app from list > Optimize/Don’t optimize.